E54066133/GOOGLE_HPS_SmartHome/README.md

 ## Function_merged
 A program that accomplishes the function which decides to turn on(off) the wireless switch when we detect users get home.

+## Test folder
+Some fuctions or code which are still in test stage.